CS3219-AY2526Sem1/cs3219-ay2526s1-project-g24/README.md

 - Users must start a new session to continue

 **Partner Never Joins:**
-- Warning appears after 10 seconds
+- Warning appears after 10 seconds if partner hasn't connected
-- Session auto-deleted after 60 seconds if no connections
+- If no one connects: Session auto-deleted after 60 seconds (prevents ghost sessions)
-- Prevents orphaned "ghost" sessions
+- If only 1 user connects: Warning at 4 minutes, auto-terminated at 5 minutes (prevents session hogging)

 For detailed session management implementation, see [Session Management Improvements](./SESSION_MANAGEMENT_IMPROVEMENTS.md).